den-wdi-2/github-collaboration/readme.md

 In Git, branches are a part of your everyday development process.
 When you want to add a new feature or fix a bug — no matter how big or how small — you spawn a new branch to encapsulate your changes.
 This makes sure that unstable code is never committed to the main code base, and it gives you the chance to clean up your feature’s history before merging it into the main branch.

-Branches are incredibly lightweight "movable pointers" that help us as developers make experimental changes!
-A branch in git is just a label or pointer to a particular commit in a repository, along with all of it's history (parent commits).
+A branch in git is just a label or pointer to a particular commit in a repository, along with all of its history (parent commits).

 What makes a branch special in git, is that we're always on a specific branch, and when we commit, the current branch HEAD moves forward to the new commit.
 Another way to say that is the HEAD always stays at the tip of the branch.